Joseph Gallieni: Appointment

 With Viviani’s government in trouble following the resignation of Delcasse as Foreign Minister, the unsuccessful autumn offensive and the entry of Bulgaria into the war, he asked Joffre, who had told him that nine out of ten generals would make poor ministers of war, whether Gallieni would be a good replacement for Millerand as Minister of War.
-Joffre replied “perhaps,” then after a pause for thought “maybe.”
-Although Gallieni agreed, in the event other French leaders refused to join Viviani's government so Briand formed a new government on 29 October 1915, with Viviani as Vice-President of the Council of Ministers (Deputy PM) and Gallieni as War Minister.
+Joffre replied "perhaps," then after a pause for thought "maybe."
+Although Gallieni agreed, in the event other French leaders refused to join Viviani's government so Briand formed a new government on 29 October 1915, with Viviani as vice-president of the Council of Ministers (Deputy PM) and Gallieni as War Minister.

 Since July 1915 Joffre had been demanding that he be appointed commander-in-chief over all French forces, including those at the Dardanelles and Salonika.
-By November 1915 President Poincare was persuaded, and Briand, initially reluctant because of the difficulty of defending Gallieni's inclusion in his new ministry, agreed and on his first day in office asked Poincare to help him persuade Gallieni to accept Joffre's enhanced role.
-Gallieni agreed and wrote to Joffre—having first shown the letter to Briand—assuring him that “you can count on me.”
+By November 1915 President Poincaré was persuaded, and Briand, initially reluctant because of the difficulty of defending Gallieni's inclusion in his new ministry, agreed and on his first day in office asked Poincaré to help him persuade Gallieni to accept Joffre's enhanced role.
+Gallieni agreed and wrote to Joffre—having first shown the letter to Briand—assuring him that "you can count on me."
 Briand had the two men meet and shake hands.

-At the meeting of the Superior Council of Defence (24 November 1915) Joffre had Briand address the demarcation of his own and Gallieni's authority, and objected to the Council discussing operational matters, threatening to resign if they attempted to interfere with his “liberty.”
-Joffre met with Poincare and Briand both before and after the meeting to discuss the issue.
+At the meeting of the Superior Council of Defence (24 November 1915) Joffre had Briand address the demarcation of his own and Gallieni's authority, and objected to the Council discussing operational matters, threatening to resign if they attempted to interfere with his "liberty."
+Joffre met with Poincaré and Briand both before and after the meeting to discuss the issue.
 Gallieni complained bitterly in his diary about the politicians’ unwillingness to stand up to Joffre.
-On 1 December Poincare and Briand met with Gallieni.
+On 1 December Poincaré and Briand met with Gallieni.
 They rejected the proposal prepared by his staff to vest authority in the Minister of War, Briand objecting that he would be obliged to answer questions in the Chamber about operational matters.
 Gallieni agreed that Joffre be commander-in-chief, with de Castelnau—who was soon sidelined—as his chief of staff, and under the War Minister's orders.
-A Presidential Decree of 2 December 1915 made Joffre “Commander-in-Chief of the French Armies” (generalissimo) over all theatres apart from North Africa.
-After considerable discussion this was approved by the Chamber of Deputies by 406-67 on 9 December.
+A Presidential Decree of 2 December 1915 made Joffre "Commander-in-Chief of the French Armies" (generalissimo) over all theatres apart from North Africa.
+After considerable discussion this was approved by the Chamber of Deputies by 406–67 on 9 December.